tatjam/Photon/README.md

 ## Important information

 #### Radians vs Degrees
-Any function that uses angles will take either a Angle object, these can either be Degrees or Radians.
+Any function that uses angles will take a Angle object, these can either be Degrees or Radians.
-Check documentation for more info
+Check documentation for more info.
+The basics are: ``rad(float x)`` will build an Angle with radians and ``deg(float x)`` will build an Angle with degrees.
+Once built the Angle can be get as Radians or Degress using the functions.

 ## Dependencies
 ----